Final Fantasy: Gameplay

 Like most RPGs, the Final Fantasy installments use an experience level system for character advancement, in which experience points are accumulated by killing enemies.
 Character classes, specific jobs that enable unique abilities for characters, are another recurring theme.
 Introduced in the first game, character classes have been used differently in each game.
-Some restrict a character to a single job to integrate it into the story, while other games feature dynamic job systems that allow the player to choose from multiple classes and switch throughout the game.
-Though used heavily in many games, such systems have become less prevalent in favor of characters that are more versatile; characters still match an archetype, but are able to learn skills outside their class.
+Some restrict a character to a single job to integrate it into the story, while others feature dynamic job systems that allow the player to choose from multiple classes and switch throughout the game.
+Though used heavily in many games, such systems have become less prevalent in favor of characters that are more versatile; characters still match an archetype but are able to learn skills outside their class.

 Magic is another common RPG element in the series.
-The method by which characters gain magic varies between installments, but is generally divided into classes organized by color: "White magic", which focuses on spells that assist teammates; "Black magic", which focuses on harming enemies; "Red magic", which is a combination of white and black magic, "Blue magic", which mimics enemy attacks; and "Green magic" which focuses on applying status effects to either allies or enemies.
-Other types of magic frequently appear such as "Time magic", focusing on the themes of time, space, and gravity; and "Summoning magic", which evokes legendary creatures to aid in battle and is a feature that has persisted since Final Fantasy III.
+While the method by which characters gain magic varies between installments, it is generally divided into classes organized by color: "White magic", which focuses on spells that assist teammates; "Black magic", which focuses on harming enemies; "Red magic", which is a combination of white and black magics, "Blue magic", which mimics enemy attacks; and "Green magic" which focuses on applying status effects to characters.
+Other types of magic frequently appear such as "Time magic", focusing on the themes of time, space, and gravity; and "Summoning magic", which evokes legendary creatures to aid in battle, a feature that has persisted since Final Fantasy III.
 Summoned creatures are often referred to by names like "Espers" or "Eidolons" and have been inspired by mythologies from Arabic, Hindu, Norse, and Greek cultures.

 Different means of transportation have appeared through the series.
-The most common is the airship for long range travel, accompanied by chocobos for travelling short distances, but others include sea and land vessels.
-Following Final Fantasy VII, more modern and futuristic vehicle designs have been included.
+The most common is the airship for long range travel and chocobos for traveling short distances.
+Various sea and land vessels have also appeared.
+Following Final Fantasy VII, vehicle designs became more modern and futuristic.